Qianjiang Motorcycle

-Qianjiang Motorcycle Group, doing business as QJMotor, is a Chinese motorcycle manufacturer founded in 1985 and headquartered in Winling, Zhejiang Province.
+Qianjiang Motorcycle Group, doing business as QJMOTOR, is a Chinese motorcycle manufacturer founded in 1985 and headquartered in Winling, Zhejiang Province.
 It is one of the largest two-wheeled vehicle manufacturers in China.

 Since September 2016, Chinese auto giant Geely has been Qianjiang's largest shareholder.

 Brands

-QJMotor markets the entire range of Qianjiang products in China, including motorcycles and scooters.
-Since 1999, Qianjiang has marketed motorcycles outside China under the Keeway brand.
+QJMOTOR markets the entire range of Qianjiang products in China, including motorcycles and scooters.
+Since 1999, Qianjiang has marketed motorcycles outside China.